 Martina Jakob

-I am a PhD candidate at the University of Bern, specializing in development economics and public economics.
-My research combines randomized controlled trials with big data and machine or deep learning methods to study topics such as education, institutions, and inequality.
+I am a Postdoctoral Fellow at the Department of Economics of the University of Zurich, specializing in development economics and public economics.
+My research combines randomized controlled trials with big data and machine or deep learning methods to study topics such as education, institutions, land markets, and inequality.
 Through my work, I want to contribute to effective policy-making to improve living conditions in low- and middle-income countries.

 I am also the founder and president of Consciente, a non-profit organization working for quality education in El Salvador.
 Consciente pursues an evidence-based approach and presently employs over 50 staff members in El Salvador.